datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@part1`
 In order to benchmark your model, you need to:

-1.Build a stupid model which makes predictions in the absence of input features
+1.Build a stupid model which predicts the average value in the absence of input features

 2.Calculate the Null RMSE for this stupid model